 print(a)#=> 2

 Note that the rules for determining the locality of a name applies to the assignment operator = as above, but also to all other kinds of assignments which includes module names in an import statement, function and class names, and the arguments declared for them.
-See E.21 Unused Variable [YZS] for more detail on this.
+See 6.20 Unused Variable [YZS] for more detail on this.

 Name resolution follows a simple Local, Enclosing, Global, Built-ins (LEGB) sequence: